ozyirl/black-jack/README.md

-# GoJack - Playing Card Deck Package
+# GoJack ♠️ ♦️ ♣️ ♥️ - Playing Card Deck Package

-A Go package for creating and manipulating playing card decks, perfect for card games like Blackjack.
+A Go package for cards.
+Not just any cards — your deck, your rules.
+Blackjack, Poker, Rummy, test harnesses, whatever.
+GoJack is the engine that deals, shuffles, and stacks like a casino-grade shoe.

 ## Installation

 ```bash
 go get github.com/ozyirl/gojack
 ```

+Pull it down.
+Build your table.
+Let’s go.

 ## Usage